 Before you leave Pike Place, be sure you stop by to check out the gum wall in Post Alley.
 It is a little bit tricky to find – go down the ramp that’s to the left of the main entrance, and look for the Market Theater sign.
 Once you get to the bottom of the ramp, go left into Post Alley.
 If you get lost, ask anyone who works at Pike Place – they’ll direct you to the right place. 🙂

 The gum wall is one of two of its kind (the other is in San Luis Obispo in California), and is known as the second germiest attraction in the world (number one is the Blarney Stone).
-Yes, it’s kinda gross, but yes, it’s also super awesome and you must make a stop on your Seattle itinerary!
+Yes, it’s kinda gross, but yes, it’s also kinda awesome and you must make a stop!

 In 2015, all the gum was cleaned off for the first time in 20 years, and over 2000 pounds (!!!) of gum were scraped off.
 Not long after, it was full of gum again – when I visited in 2016, it seemed like nothing had changed since the last time I was there!